West Asia and the world : The post April ceasefire status quo. A summary of prominent geopolitical analyses and a prediction for the coming years

 Shlomo Ben-Ami, former Israeli Foreign Minister, characterized the ceasefire as proof that "powerful countries have again fallen into the trap of asymmetric warfare," stating that Iran's strategic victory has left Israel weaker and Iran stronger.
 The Israeli Institute for National Security Studies acknowledged that Israel's "freedom of action" is now "almost non-existent" and that the historic opportunity to decisively defeat Iran "will have been squandered."

 Alex Krainer and Scott Ritter both emphasize that Iran's control of the Strait of Hormuz—now effectively recognized by the US in ceasefire terms—transforms Iran from a besieged state into a global energy gatekeeper.
 This directly contradicts Israeli ambitions to become the alternative energy corridor linking the Mediterranean to the Gulf states.
 With Iran demonstrating the capability to strike US bases across the GCC states—including major attacks on Bahrain's Fifth Fleet headquarters, Qatar's Al Udeid base, and Kuwait's Ali Al Salem Air Base—the Gulf monarchies are now recalculating their security dependencies, further isolating Israel's strategic position.
+Qatar and Oman have also now opensly aligned with Iran, leaving the UAE, Kuwait and Bahrain still firmly in the US camp and actively cheerleading the destruction of Iran by the US.

 Douglas Macgregor concluded that the war has exposed the "myth of the Iron Dome's invincibility" and demonstrated that Israel, despite its advanced technology, cannot achieve strategic objectives against a determined regional power without unlimited US support—a resource that has now proven finite.